livz/livz.github.io/_posts/2016-01-14-binary-master-ensign-2.md

 }
 ```

 While we're here looking at the code, see if you notice anything unusual.
 What about the presence of the destructor function that just prints **"Bye!"**?
-Couldn't that be just be done as a normal printf call at the end of the main function?
-Then it might be a hint.
+Couldn't that be done just as a normal _printf_ call at the end of the _main_ function?
+Maybe it is a hint of some sort.
 Keep that in mind for later!

 ## 2 - Exploitation